An Explanation of Rapids on the Colorado River in Grand Canyon

 by Sharon Hester

-BIG, scary, huge, wild, wet and dangerous; these are just a few of the adjectives people often hear describing rapids on the Colorado River in Grand Canyon.
+BIG, scary, huge, wild, wet and dangerous; these are just a few of the adjectives one hears when people describe rapids on the Colorado River through Grand Canyon.
 Many videos and movies depict enormous rapids without end, resulting with rafts flipping all the time.
 For the novice rafter, this creates a misguided impression as to the true nature of the river and her rapids.
 The reality is that well over 95% of the river in Grand Canyon is flat, calm water.
 In fact, many of the named rapids on the Colorado River are not that huge and are quite easily navigated.

 See a definition of each italicized word in this article in the Grand Canyon Glossary.